matter-labs/era-contracts/docs/gateway/nested_l3_l1_messaging.md

 To differentiate between legacy format and the one, the following approach is used;

-- Except for the first 3 bytes the first word in the new format contains 0s, which is unlikely in the old format, where leafs are hashed.
+- Except for the first 3 bytes the first word in the new format contains 0s, which is unlikely in the old format, where leaves are hashed.
 - I.e. if the last 29 bytes are zeroes, then it is assumed to be the new format and vice versa.

 In the next release the old format will be removed.